Oldranda1414/nix-config/README.md

 ## TODO

-- restructure the repo to have a better layout
+- restructure the repo to have a better layout and use modules
-- add waybar config in nix (<https://gitlab.com/Zaney/zaneyos/-/tree/main?ref_type=heads>)
-- fix hyprlock not working (<https://gitlab.com/Zaney/zaneyos/-/tree/main?ref_type=heads>)
 - configure oh-my-posh to look like oh-my-zsh (kinda done?)
 - checkout <https://gitlab.com/Zaney/zaneyos/-/tree/main?ref_type=heads> for inspiration
 - add nixvim for nvim